preservim/vim-textobj-sentence/README.markdown

 Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

-This plugin has an important (and useful) dependency that you will need to install.
+This plugin has an important dependency that you will need to install:

 * [kana/vim-textobject-user](https://github.com/kana/vim-textobj-user) - a Vim plugin to create your own text objects without pain